Diseases Reportable to Public Health

 • Hantavirus pulmonary syndrome

-• Hepatitis A, viral
+• Hepatitis A

-• Influenza, novel, not seasonal, lab confirmed
+• Influenza, novel, NOT seasonal, lab confirmed

 • Legionellosis